Last Updated on

-The main criteria for characters strengths that they came up with are:
+The main criteria for characters strengths that they came up with are that each trait should:

-- It’s valued in its own right, even in the absence of other benefits
+- Be valued in its own right, even in the absence of other benefits

-- It’s recognized and valued in almost every culture, is considered non-controversial, and is irrelevant from politics.
+- Be recognized and valued in almost every culture, be considered non-controversial and independent of politics.

-- Cultures provide role models that possess those traits so other people can recognize its worth.
+- Cultures provide role models that possess the trait so other people can recognize its worth.

-- Parents aim to instill these traits or values in their children.
+- Parents aim to instill the trait or value in their children.